The Benefits of Flexible Working for Businesses

 We’ve talked previously about how slow internet speeds are costing UK businesses thousands every year in lost productivity.
 However, even if you already have access to a superfast broadband connection and your employees are given the tools needed to complete tasks effectively, there are other ways you can boost productivity even further.
 If your team is firing on all cylinders, they’ll produce the best work of their lives.
 Whether they’re more creative, thinking quicker or just more driven, they’ll be pushing your company further than ever before.

 But how do you boost productivity?
 It doesn’t mean removing all mobile phones or getting rid of the Ping-Pong table.
 Quite the opposite in fact.
-By being more flexible, you’ll actually get more out of your employees.
+By being more flexible.
+With flexible working, you’ll actually get more out of your employees.
 In fact, according to a 2013 study by Stanford University, if you let your employees work from home, they could be up to 19% more productive.
-That’s why one of our clients introduced “Work at home Wednesdays,” to give the team a day without getting up at the crack of dawn or surviving the hour long commute on the overcrowded bus.
+That’s why one of our clients introduced “Work at home Wednesdays,” to give the team a day without getting up at the crack of dawn or surviving the hour-long commute on the overcrowded bus.

 - Employees will be 19% more productive, by having a better work/life balance